tristandunn/github-voice/README.markdown

 ### filter

 Gives you the ability to filter issues by any information returned by the API.
-See [Issues | GitHub API](http://developer.github.com/v3/issues/) for valid properties.
+See the [GitHub Issues API](http://developer.github.com/v3/issues/) for valid properties.

 ### overlay